agra-uni-bremen/libriscv/README.md

 ## Tests

-There are currently some minor unit tests.
+A small unit test suite is available which can be invoked using:

 	$ cabal test

-Furthermore, some minimal integration tests are available in `./golden`.
-These tests require `riscv-tiny` in `$PATH` and the following software:

-* [GNU Make][make web]
-* [Clang][clang web] with rv32i support

-If these dependencies are installed, run the golden tests using:
+Furthermore, a version of [riscv-tests][riscv-tests github] is included in this repository for performing minimal compliance tests.
+These tests require a [riscv-gnu-toolchain][riscv-gnu-toolchain github] as well as [GNU Make][make web].
+If these dependencies are installed, run the tests
+using:

-	$ ./golden/run.sh
+	$ ./riscv-tests/run.sh

 ## Related Work